shautvast/java.rs/README.md

 _as in why not???_

 actually:
-`System.out.println("Hello World")` would actually be a major achievement.
+`System.out.println("Hello World")` would be a major achievement.
 It's nowhere near that level...

 **so far**
 * starts a main class (TODO cmdline args)